Burnham & Bridgwater Hospital provides a Minor Injury Service to the local population.

 Please consider the following information regarding what can and cannot be treated; this may not be an exhaustive list.

 In addition, please be advised that injuries sustained over 48 hours prior to presentation cannot be treated as a Minor Injury.
-Also, this is not a minor illness service.
 If the problem is not the result of an injury, you can contact us.

 The Minor Injury Service is not an Emergency Service.